 |One Stop Racing||Senna||Senna #3, Prost #5|

-Despite the range of sources, both drivers are always in the top 10, with at least one of them always in the top 4.
+Despite the range of sources, both drivers are always in the top 10, with at least one of them in the top 4.
 Although there’s not a total concensus, there is a clear tendency towards Senna.
-My own Twitter poll also ended with Senna having a clear lead, and he was also the number 1 choice of Bernie Ecclestone (although to be fair he is not always known for his consistency with these kind of things).
+My own Twitter poll also ended with Senna having a clear lead.
+He was also the number 1 choice of Bernie Ecclestone (although he is not always known for his consistent opinions).

 I also thought it’d be worth while to look at other mathematical analysis to see if how those rankings compare.

 |Source||Prost or Senna?||Notes|